Animal Cafes

 Weekday visits rarely require reservations.
 For Saturday and Sunday visits, booking through the cafe's website or calling ahead is recommended, especially for groups of 3 or more.

-What Makes a Great Tokyo Cat Cafe
+Inside a Great Tokyo Cat Cafe

 Look for cafes with at least 10-15 cats in a space that doesn't feel crowded.
 The best cafes have multiple levels, window perches, and hiding spots where cats can retreat.
 Staff should be attentive to both cat welfare and guest experience.
+For more on what to look for, see our animal cafe etiquette guide.

 Our Top Picks by Budget